gsnsg/Project-Initialization-Automation/README.md

-To run the script type in 'create <name of your folder>'
+To run the script type in create name_of_your_folder